Continuous-wave all-optical single-photon transistor based on a Rydberg-atom ensemble

-In this Letter we propose and analyze a CW SPT based on an ensemble of driven Rydberg atoms, which can operate both in free space (FS) and inside a cavity (Fig.~\ref{fig:sketch}).
-In the absence of a control photon, the system is in the regime of electromagnetically induced transparency (EIT), allowing probe photons to propagate without loss \cite{EITrev,Hammerer2010}.
-A single control photon can be efficiently converted into a collective Rydberg excitation, leading to interaction-induced blockade \cite{Urban2009} and breaking the EIT condition.
-This allows for distinguishing the presence or absence of a single control photon by measuring the probe.
-We demonstrate that the dephasing of the control photons induced by the probe can be controlled, leading to long probing times and high gain of the transistor.
-The proposed CW SPT could be used as an efficient optical single-photon detector with high signal-to-noise ratio \cite{Kyriienko2016}.
-The continuous wave operation greatly simplifies the protocol and expands the potential applications of the transistor.
+In this Letter, we propose and analyze a cw SPT based on an ensemble of driven Rydberg atoms, operating both in free space (FS) and inside a cavity.
+In the absence of a control photon, electromagnetically induced transparency (EIT) enables lossless probe transmission~\cite{EITrev,Hammerer2010}.
+When a control photon is present, it is converted into a collective Rydberg excitation that induces a blockade~\cite{Urban2009}, breaking the EIT condition and enabling control-photon detection via the probe.
+We further demonstrate a novel operating principle in which probe-induced dephasing of the control photon can be tuned, enabling long-lived control storage and high device efficiency.
+This cw operation represents the optical counterpart of an electronic transistor’s cw operation and enables efficient single-photon detection with a high signal-to-noise ratio~\cite{Kyriienko2016}.